Keyboard shortcuts

 sSelf as in a normal cascade3

-pSingle-spin straight pass, usually straight3p
+pSingle-spin pass, usually straight3p

 hHeff: A double-spun self to the same hand, as in a four-club solo fountain4

-dDouble-spin crossing pass, usually crossing4p
+dDouble-spin pass, usually crossing4p

-tTrelf: triple-self to the other hand5
+tTrelf: A triple-spun self to the other hand5

-In such visualization, we show two rows, one row for each passer.
-Time is progressing from left to right.
-Usually both passers start at the same time with the right hand and then alternate hands, as indicated with the "R" and "L" labels for right and left-handed throws.
-The numbers on the left indicate how many clubs each passer has in their right and left hand at the start ("right|left"), and the "||" and "X" next to a pass indicate whether that pass is thrown straight (i.e., right to left or left to right hand) or crossing (i.e., right to right or left to left hand).
+In such a visualization, we show two rows, one row for each passer.
+Time progresses from left to right.
+Usually both passers start at the same time with the right hand and then alternate hands, as indicated by the “R” and “L” labels for right- and left-handed throws.
+The numbers on the left indicate how many clubs each passer has in their right and left hand at the start (“right|left”), and the “||” and “X” next to a pass indicate whether that pass is thrown straight (i.e., right to left or left to right hand) or crossing (i.e., right to right or left to left hand).